-A cup of coffee, a book, computer, newspaper or a phone, a sandwich to the side and nice subtle music, that’s my idea of a ‘me time’ and a cafe is a serene place to provide this vibe!
+A cup of coffee, a book, computer, newspaper or a phone, a sandwich on the side with nice subtle music, that’s my idea of a ‘me time’ and a cafe is a serene place to provide this vibe!
 Cafe’s aren’t only for ‘me-time’s’, you can also grab a friend and spend an afternoon together catching up over coffee and some crepes or a good English breakfast.
 You can also go in groups for a rendez-vous.
 The list is endless.
 Either ways, here are some cafe’s situated in Abuja, Nigeria that will give you all that ambiance and more.
-Personally took me the last 2 weeks trying most of these cafe’s out to give you a firsthand review, so enjoy!
+Personally took me the last two (2) weeks trying most of these cafe’s out to give you a firsthand review, so enjoy!

 Ambiance; Salamander gives you that “I am in a UK pub/vintage cafe feel.
 Nice and dark lighting too.
 Music wasn’t on when I got in though but I am guessing they normally have it on.

 Food and drink; Their food was really good.
 Got the ultimate mushroom (creamy mixed mushrooms and onions with grilled Swiss cheese on toast) which came with a glass of freshly squeezed juice.
 Would have personally preferred less cream on my toast but I guess the menu said “creamy”.
 You can try their English breakfast, steak and eggs, crepes or even their ‘big Nigerian’; boiled or fried yams or plantain with corned beef and eggs… The list is endless.

 Quantity: Quantity was a bit disappointing.
 Would have preferred it if all that filling was shared on two toasts and not one; would have tasted way better and quantity would look better too.